 Move on to Mendoza

-In the wine capital of South America, we couldn’t single out just one Wine Lodge to treat you to.
-So, instead, we’ve picked two that will nestle snugly into the middle leg of your adventure as you journey through Mendoza.
-First, The Vines Resort & Spa awaits you in the heart of the Uco Valley an off the beaten path destination where you’ll be immersed in the world of wine.
-Dubbed as ‘The Next Napa,’ here you can explore a mix of boutique and family run vineyards without the crowds.
-The next day we’ll whisk you up the road to Bodega Andeluna for a lesson in the art of Empanada making, an Argentinian delicacy, before feasting on a wine-paired lunch with panoramic views to rival that renowned gaucho cuisine.
-Head back to The Vines for a glass of Pinot Noir by the infinity pool as you watch the sun set over the Andes.
+In the wine capital of South America, we couldn’t single out just one Mendozan wine lodge to treat you to.
+So instead, we’ve picked two that fit snugly in the middle of your adventure.
+First, The Vines Resort & Spa awaits you in the heart of Mendoza’s Uco Valley, an off the beaten path destination where you’ll be immersed in the world of wine.
+Dubbed ‘The Next Napa,’ here you can explore a mix of boutique and family run vineyards without the crowds.
+The next day we’ll whisk you up the road to Bodega Andeluna for a lesson in the art of Argentinian empanada making, before you feast on a wine-paired lunch with panoramic views to complement the renowned gaucho cuisine on your plate.
+Head back to The Vines for a glass of Pinot Noir by the infinity pool and watch the sun set over the Andes.

 Your wine lands adventure continues as you head north to Lujan de Cuyo, a region famous for its Malbec production and for the outstanding Cavas Wine Lodge, your next stop.
-Nestled in a 55-acre vineyard, this is your ultimate wine paradise.
+Nestled in a 55-acre vineyard, this is the ultimate wine paradise.
 Enjoy an unforgettable day in Mendoza with a visit to Tempus Alba Bodega that will leave you wanting more, with its unique and innovative wine producing techniques and unparalleled hospitality.
-You’ll feel welcomed here like an old friend, and after being shown how to make your own tailor-made blend, you’ll never want to leave.
+You’ll feel welcomed here like an old friend, and after being shown how to create your own tailor-made blend of wine, you’ll never want to leave.

 Cross the border for a traditional ranch experience

-Beyond the Estancia lies the picturesque village of Garzón, with just 200 inhabitants and where you’ll visit on a private tour with your local guide.
-You’ll also visit the fascinating Pablo Atchugarry Sculpture Park and Casapueblo museum, the latter being the workstore, home and general inspiration of Uruguayan artist Carlos Páez Vilaró.
+Beyond the Estancia lies the picturesque village of Garzón, with its 200 inhabitants, that you’ll visit on a private tour with your local guide.
+You’ll also stop off at the fascinating Pablo Atchugarry Sculpture Park and Casapueblo museum, the latter being the workshop, home and inspiration of Uruguayan artist Carlos Páez Vilaró.
 Some say it’s the “The Uruguayan Greece.”

 Viva la vida at Vik

 Your final stop is just down the road from Estancia Vik, and is, in fact, its sister hotel on the beach.
-Yes you’ve guessed it, aptly named Playa Vik.
-If Estancia Vik represents traditional Uruguay, Playa Vik is its contemporary counterpart.
-Spend your final days here unwinding in utter peace quiet, an architectural oasis in complete harmony with the surrounding coastal environment.
+Yes you’ve guessed it, the aptly named Playa Vik.
+If Estancia Vik represents traditional Uruguay, Playa Vik is its contemporary counterpart, an architectural oasis in complete harmony with the surrounding coastal environment.
+Spend your final days here unwinding in utter peace and quiet.
 The hotel’s Brasero fire pit is the most idyllic spot to enjoy a glass of the Vik’s signature house wine while watching the sun set over the Atlantic.

 If you can tear yourself away from your beach-side paradise, or more specifically Playa Vik’s unique granite infinity pool that looks out over beach and ocean, we recommend lunch at La Huella for a fresh beachfront snack.
 Save your appetite though for a typical Uruguayan supper back on the terrace before a moonlit bonfire on the beach.
-A sublime end to an even more spectacular adventure through two fascinating countries.
+A sublime end to a spectacular adventure.